GLOBAL MARKETS-Shares flat as policy optimism cools

 By Leah Schnurr

-Wednesday after a three-day rally, while the euro fell as a lack
+changed o n W ednesday, while the euro fell as a lack of details

 Risky assets began rising on Friday after U.S. jobs data